- Career advice

 With a number of transformational highway projects underway, such as the A14 Improvement Scheme and the M1, M6, and M4 Smart Motorways, there are plenty of job opportunities for highway engineers in the UK.
 And whilst the skills-short engineering market makes it more candidate-led, that doesn’t mean employers are any less particular about the kind of highway engineers they’re looking for.

 Aside from having the right experience and qualifications, employers expect highway engineers to have certain qualities.
-Joe Wilson, Department Manager of Highways at Matchtech, shares the top five attributes employers look for in highway engineers.
+Joe Wilson, Director of Highways at Matchtech, shares the top five attributes employers look for in highway engineers.